braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/managing_canvases/change_your_canvas_after_launch.md

 > This reference article covers what can be changed in a Canvas after the initial launch.

-For Canvases launched with Canvas Flow or the original editor, you can edit your Canvases after launch by:
+You can edit your Canvases after launch by:

 * Inserting new Canvas steps into the user journey
 * Adding new variants and connections
 * Adjusting variant distribution